stevenwbass/TopDag/README.md

 # TopDag
-An extensible library for Directed Acyclic Graphs targeting .NET Standard.
+An extensible library for Directed Acyclic Graphs multi-targeting .NET Standard and .NET 6.

 ### Features
 * Check for path existence